To build your own Itinerary, click to add an item to your Itinerary basket.

 You are here: UK History > Royal History > House of Tudor > Henry VIII | The king with 6 wives > Catherine of Aragon

-Known as Catherine, Katherine, Katherina, Kateryn and Katerine – there is some debate over the spelling her name but Catherine is the most commonly used.
-The common rhyme about Henry’s wives claims that they were divorced, a more accurate assessment would be that their marriage was annulled.
-Read on to find out more!
+Catherine of Aragon was known as Catherine, Katherine, Katherina, Kateryn and Katerine – there is some debate over the spelling her name, but Catherine is the most commonly used.
+It should also be noted that though the common rhyme about Henry’s wives claims that they were divorced, a more accurate assessment would be that their marriage was annulled on the grounds that she had previously been married to Henry's brother.

 Born: 16th December 1485, Archiepiscopal Palace, Castille, Spain